sfluegge01/sfluegge01/README.md

 - 👋 Hi, I’m Scott Fluegge
 - 👀 I’m interested in analytics
-- 🌱 I’m currently learning DAX, and Power BI
+- 🌱 I’m experienced with Excel (Advanced), Power BI, Tableau, and SQL
-- 💞️ I’m looking to collaborate on projects and developing a portfolio to help showcase my analytical skill set.
+- 💞️ I’m looking to collaborate on projects and developing a portfolio to help showcase my analytical skill set as I transition into new challenging roles within my career
 - 📫 You can reach me directly at sfluegge01@gmail.com

 <!---